MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 ## Autopilot Troubleshooting

 The following articles may be a useful resource for you to learn more information and troubleshoot Autopilot Issues.
-Note that these articles are based on Windows 10 Desktop, and not all information may apply to HoloLens:
+However, the articles are based on Windows 10 Desktop, and not all information may apply to HoloLens:

 - [Windows Autopilot - known issues](/mem/autopilot/known-issues)
 - [Troubleshoot Windows device enrollment problems in Microsoft Intune](/mem/intune/enrollment/troubleshoot-windows-enrollment-errors)